 Write Down Questions or Concerns Before Your Meeting

-When parents/guardians are meeting with school personnel, they may forget important questions or topics that they would like to discuss.
-Therefore, it is imperative to take notes ahead of time before a meeting to ensure that as a parent/guardian that you get important questions answered to support your child.
+When parents/guardians are meeting with school personnel, they may forget important questions or topics they want to discuss.
+Take notes ahead of time before a meeting to ensure your questions are answered.

 Encourage Your Child to Build Rapport With the School Counselor

-When children are younger, it may take some coaching to get them to advocate for themselves.
-However, in a school setting, school counselors can provide various levels of support from an academic, college/career, social, and emotional perspective.
-So, as parents/guardians, encourage your child to make an introduction to the school counselor.
+Younger children may need some coaching about how to advocate for themselves.
+In a school setting, school counselors can provide various levels of support from an academic, college/career, social, and emotional perspective.
+As a parent, encourage your child to make an introduction to the school counselor.

 Know That This Is a Collaborative Relationship